You are listening to the Sean Hannity Radio Show Podcast.

 You know, I'm watching media coverage here.

-I'm watching they are going insane because they're trying to save the Clinton campaign.
+They are going insane because they're trying to save the Clinton campaign.

 The server doesn't exist.

-How stupid are you people in the media?
+How stupid are you, people in the media?

 How in the tank are you for Hillary Clinton?

-Is it frightening that Trump, Mr. Obama may have the nuclear codes?
+Is it frightening that Trump, Mr. Obama, may have the nuclear codes?

 Univision reporter blatantly misstating Hispanic media surrogate ratios.